gordonb3/bubbagen/README.md

 Have fun! ^-^

-## Changes since version 1.11.0 (systemd: 1.11.5)
+## Changes since version 1.12.0 (systemd: 1.12.5)

-* various developer language updates: gcc 8.2, php 7.2, perl 5.26
+* various developer language updates: gcc 8.3, php 7.3, perl 5.28
+* removed obsolete php cgi
+* now using nftables as the firewall back-end
+* dropped fixed ruby target -> portage wants to overrule it anyway
+* fixed a memory allocating issue with forked-easyfind
+* installer incorrectly used fdisk GPT commands with DOS partition tables
+* some GUI commands would not be executed because the corresponding
+* application was not inside the searchpath used by bubba-admin
+* systemd version: service control failed because systemd paths were changed
+* GUI updates:
+    * empty postdata on lanupdate would cause the NIC to be set to dynamic IP
+    * fix display of AllowRemote value for admin user

+## Earlier changes

 * corrected a problem in ghostscript
 * fixed a kernel dependency (systemd)
 * removed dependency on bubba-buttond for the B2
 * explicitly listed `feroceon` USE flag for sys-apps/sysvinit to enforce election of the B3 patched version
-* all packages brought up to date against the portage tree at Mar 14, 2019

-## Changes since version 1.10.0 (systemd: 1.10.5)

 * switched to Gentoo profile 17 (including full rebuild of all installed packages for position-independent loading)
 * reorganized package masks, combining bindist USE flag conflicts in a single file
 * improved install script behaviour (allow to keep home partition, create the correct partition table, ...)
 * various updates and fixes to the bubba-overlay
-* all packages brought up to date against the portage tree at Aug 10, 2018

-## Earlier changes

 * dropped mediatomb from package list (this package has in fact been unmanaged by the interface since Excito software version 2.4)
 * java VM updated to openjdk 8
 * fixed a cyclic dependency on bridge interface in hostapd